You may already know that businesses like A1WebStats allow you to see the following:

 Here are a few reasons why people may not make contact:

 - Your paid advertising was poor.
-Many businesses make themselves visible online but are unaware that they get clicks from people who wanted something quite different, but the advertising platform (e.g. Google Adwords) made adverts appear.
+Many businesses make themselves visible online but are unaware that they get clicks from people who wanted something quite different, but the advertising platform (e.g. Google Ads) made adverts appear when they searched for something.
 People click through from those adverts and then realise it wasn’t actually what they wanted.

 Of all the above, the first point is the most significant by far and it’s worth repeating why so many of your visitors won’t make contact: